Skip to content

 }

-Note that the line break after the opening """ and before the closing """ are ignored.
+The line breaks immediately after the opening """ and before the closing """ are ignored.
 The example expression evaluates as:

 Dear team,